megan-grug/nature-adventure/README.md

 Code for capturing latitude and longitude is from [Dotnettec](https://dotnettec.com/google-maps-draggable-marker/).

-Code for the flipclock is from OBJECTIVEHTML at [GitHub](https://github.com/objectivehtml/FlipClock) Copyright (c) 2013 Objective HTML, LCC shared under MIT LICENSE.

-Code to remove a specific item from an array for the 'giveUp' function called by the Delete All button is from user Lioness100 at [Stack Overflow page](https://stackoverflow.com/questions/5767325/how-can-i-remove-a-specific-item-from-an-array).

-Code for the clock function is from user ahmadulla at [Dev To](https://dev.to/ahmadullahnikzad/how-to-create-digital-clock-in-vanilla-js-2172).

 ### Media Credits

 **Favicon:**
-The emoji graphic 'Hourglass Not Done' is from the open source project Twemoji.
+The emoji graphic 'Front Facing Baby Chick' is from the open source project Twemoji.
 The graphics are copyright 2020 Twitter, Inc and other contributors.
 The graphics are licensed under CC-BY 4.0.
 The various sizes of Favicon were produced and downloaded at favicon.io.

 **Photographs:**